 - Processing in the system:

-- Functioning of the algorithm
+- How the algorithm works

-So for example, for reference year 2024 falling in Income Class [116% - 120%] relative to the WML.
+So, for example, for the reference year 2024, this would fall within Income Class [116% – 120%] relative to the WML.